Azure/aks-engine/examples/addons/node-problem-detector/README.md

 For more details on the Kubernetes node-problem-detector, see the [GitHub project](https://github.com/kubernetes/node-problem-detector).

-The following is a sample API definition with the node-problem-detector addon enabled.
+The following is a sample API definition with the node-problem-detector addon explicitly enabled.
+(Since node-problem-detector is enabled by default, the entry below in `addons` isn't required.)

 ```json
 {